Top 10 places to see in Shiraz

 Today it is the place to smell the beautiful Shiraz roses and to buy the perfume and rose-water.
 Shiraz is also a place to walk in the gardens, see the Azadi Park Ferris Wheel and roundabouts occasionally crowded with excited schoolgirls, their chadors flying in the breeze, or to inspect the carpets in the bazaar.

-Here is a list of top 10 attractions in Tehran to encourage you to pay a visit to and examine this modern and also historical urban center!
+Here is a list of top 10 attractions in Shiraz to encourage you to pay a visit to and examine this modern and also historical urban center!